zlatnaspirala/matrix-engine/readme.md

 ![webGL2GLMatrix2](https://github.com/zlatnaspirala/webgl2-glmatrix2-engine/blob/master/webgl2glmatrix2.jpg)

-## About webgl2-glmatrix2 project ##
+## About Matrix Engine project ##
 ### Name of library `MATRIX-ENGINE`

+### Version
 ### STATUS - [NPM WIP INTEGRATION] npm import/export index staff.
 ### Not ready for npm users.

 The benefits of this project is offering an overview of the entire application logic, easy native implementations (hybrid app), object structural.
 Thanks to Mr.Keestu i use (gl-program-structure) new version of glmatrix (2.0).
 Push&Pop matrix just like in opengles 1.1.
 First level of customisation is texture part of code.
-In example custom_texture.js
+Best view in example custom_texture.js.

+### Not updated
 ### Live Demo -> https://maximumroulette.com/apps/webgl-glmatrix